 Let’s face it.
 There’s a lot to get in this month.
 But, not much is going to get accomplished if your students are not putting in their best effort and contributing to a productive and positive classroom environment.
 This is where my whole class behavior bulletins come in.

 You can choose from 20 specific behaviors to target (I usually pick 6-8 at a time) and students can vote on one of 15+ reward options!
 The novelty of this incentive is motivating and fun!
 It has worked before winter break so there is no behavior too tough–ha!
 Learn more about how I use Behavior Bulletins to motivate positive choices.

-Towards the end of the month, we start learning about money in math.
+Toward the end of the month, we start learning about money in math.
 This is one of my favorite units!
-There are just so many fun ideas out there for money.
+There are just so many fun ideas out there for teaching money.
 Can we talk about how awesome this storage that @teachinginstripes uses for her math units?!

 This plural noun sorting freebie is perfect for reviewing as a whole class or for a center.
 You can download it here for free!

 Teacher truth: I used to feel so much pressure about getting my students gifts for every occasion (P.S. who started this trend?)
 I mean it’s not just around Christmas…it’s back to school, Halloween, Thanksgiving, and of course Valentine’s day.
 Sometimes I have the energy (and funds) for it, and sometimes I just don’t.

 Bookmarks are my go-to quick, easy, cheap gift.
 I print in color and laminate at home BUT I have also done b&w, let the students color, and then laminate at school.
 Everyone loves a new bookmark PLUS it makes reading even more fun!
 You can get these 5 bookmarks ready to print here.